inveniosoftware/rfcs/rfcs/rdm-0064-custom-fields.md

 ## How we teach this

 This feature will be documented in the `customization` section of the InvenioRDM documentation.
-It should include:
+The following content should be added to the `customize` and `develop` sections:

-- How to configure the custom fields in the `invenio.cfg` file.
+**Customize**

-- What types of fields are available.
+- Defining a custom field
-- How to implement and add new field types including examples.
+    - What types of fields are available
-- Which widgets are available.
+    - Updating the data model (ES mapping), and point to the updated CLI reference
-- How to implement and add new UI widgets.
-Highlight different cookiecutter folder paths and config variables.
+- Adding a custom field to a form
-- Point to the documentation on how to add new vocabularies (needed for `VocabularyCF`).
+    - Which widgets are available

-- Point to the CLI documentation and available commands for `custom-fields`.
+**Develop**

-  - Need to add the command to the reference guide.
+- Implementing a custom CF type
-- List of limitation of the up-to-date implementation.
+- Implementing a custom UI widget

 ## Drawbacks